nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 2. Pending deliveries

 From here onwards, the term `item` and `delivery` are used specifically for inventory items and pending deliveries respectively.
+*You may want to refer to Figure 1 above.*

 <div markdown="block" class="alert alert-info">
 **:information_source: Notes about the item command format:**<br>